-We model a damaged GKP codeword as an ideal one~\cite{Gottesman2001} that has been displaced by a definite (but unknown) amount in each quadrature.
+We model a damaged GKP code word as an ideal one~\cite{Gottesman2001} that has been displaced by a definite (but unknown) amount in each quadrature.
 This approximately models the errors due to both coherent and incoherent noise~\cite{Glancy2006,Menicucci2014,Fukui2017,Fukui2018} and simplifies the analysis.
-Due to the $2\sqrt\pi$-periodicity of all GKP codewords, displacements by~$u$ are equivalent to those by $u + 2 k \sqrt \pi$ for any integer~$k$.
-Thus, given any initial distribution $p_0(u)$ of the unknown displacement~$u$ in a single quadrature, its effect on a GKP codeword is captured by folding~$p_0(u)$ into the \textit{wrapped} distribution $p(u) = \sum_{k \in \mathbb Z} p_0(u + 2k \sqrt \pi)$, whose domain is $[-\sqrt \pi , \sqrt \pi)$.
+Because of the $2\sqrt\pi$-periodicity of all GKP code words, given any initial distribution $p_0(u)$ of the unknown displacement~$u$ in a single quadrature, its effect on a GKP code word is captured by folding~$p_0(u)$ into the \textit{wrapped} distribution $p(u) = \sum_{k \in \mathbb Z} p_0(u + 2k \sqrt \pi)$, whose domain is $[-\sqrt \pi , \sqrt \pi)$.
 When $p_0$ is a zero-mean Gaussian of variance~$\sigma^2$, it wraps into